 FCA Regulatory Update – April 2021

-Whistleblowing: report to the FCA in confidence, with confidence
+FCA Whistleblowing Campaign: report to the FCA in confidence, with confidence

 The FCA have launched a whistleblowing campaign ‘in confidence, with confidence’ to encourage individuals working in financial services firms to report potential wrongdoing to them.
 Whistleblowing matters to the FCA and provides vital insight to help them expose poor practice and prevent wrongdoing in the markets they regulate.